christopher-roelofs/difm-term/README.md

 # difm-term
 Unofficial player and playlist generator for DI.FM.
+This only has access to quality/channels available to guests.

 **If you like DI.FM, sign up for a premium account!**